Wicked Spoon Buffet 2023: Menu, Hours, Prices

 The high ceiling gives the dining room an open space atmosphere that is airy and spacious.
 Crystal chandeliers adorn the roof adding more oomph to the ambiance and providing the perfect luxurious dining experience.

-Another thing you will notice when you enter is that all tables have bottled water.
-It is a tiny detail, but we appreciate the care and convenience but feel free to order more drinks.
+Another thing you will notice is that all tables have bottled water.
+It is a tiny detail, but we appreciate the care and convenience.
+Feel free to order more drinks.

 But you are not here for the enchanting ambiance, you are here for the food.